MinMint01/IntelUnnatiGrandChallenge/README.md

-# Intel Unnati Grand Challenge
+# Intel Unnati Grand Challenge - Team Clover

 This repository contains the files related to our work **"Geospatially Timed Data Analysis: Enhancing Urban Mobility Using Vehicle Movement Analysis"** as part of the Intel Unnati Grand Challenge 2023.